GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (106) .md

 **At Higher Tiers**: Each tier beyond minimum increases the length by 3 yards in addition to the above mentioned benefit.
 You may instead choose to increase the range of the spell by 3 yards for any tiers above minimum.

 **Critical Failure**: You knockback yourself in a random direction as though you were affected by the spell's effect and gain a point of spell sickness.

+#### Vlepancy

+**Minimum Tier**: 1

+**Casting Time**: 5 actions

+**Range**: 5 + [Magic] bonus minutes

+**Effect**: You touch a reflective surface, granting it the ability to display magical effects which appear as reflections in the surface.
+If that reflective surface functions as an eye or other sensory item, and the spell check is a critical success, the eye/item can directly see magical effects as well.

+**At Higher Tiers**: Each tier above minimum, the duration is increased.
+The duration will be multiplied by the spell tier squared (so a tier 2 spell lasts 4 times as long, a 3rd tier spell lasts 9 times as long, etc).

+**Critical Failure**: You swear you see something, but it vanishes before you can identify it.
+After a number of rounds equal to the spell's tier, you gain 1d4 spell sickness.

 #### Volt Switch